Computer Forensics Investigator

 Gather evidence through our computer forensic services.

 The internet is a wonderful tool that has become ingrained in our daily lives.
 We use it for keeping in touch with friends, doing business, locating goods and services, teaching, learning and much more.
-Despite this, the internet is also a source of funding for fraudsters and organised crime gangs that operate undetected to the average internet user.
+Despite this, the internet is also a source of funding for fraudsters and organised crime gangs that operate undetected by the average internet user.

 A study conducted by security vendor AVG has found that Australia ranks highest in the world for instances of cyber crime, with 39% of survey respondents having fallen victim to cyber crime, compared to 28% of American respondents and just 1% of respondents from Spain and Sweden.

-Lyonswood Forensics Team: Computer Hacking Forensic Investigator
+Lyonswood Forensics Team: Computer Hacking and Computer Forensics Investigator

 Employees may hurt a company by deleting, destroying or encrypting files – a computer forensics investigator can recover these files and follow the hacker’s trail, tracing the employee who committed the crime.